 Well-prepared undergraduates are encouraged to apply.
 If accepted, students earn an undergraduate degree and a graduate degree in global affairs after satisfactory completion of 144 credits, sometimes within five years.
 To apply, students must have completed at least 75 and no more than 89 undergraduate credits prior to enrolling in any graduate courses, and have a cumulative GPA of at least 3.50.
 Applicants must also submit evidence of advanced professional competency in a second language.
 Students who transferred (with 60 or fewer credits) to Mason must fulfill the above requirements and must have completed 24 credits at Mason with a GPA of at least 3.50 in those courses prior to enrollment in any graduate courses.
 Contact the Global Affairs graduate coordinator for more information.

-The Global Politics Fellows Program is a 15-credit academic program based at the Arlington campus that incorporates a significant internship experience into the semester.
+The Global Politics Fellows Program is a 15-credit academic program based at the Mason Square campus that incorporates a significant internship experience into the semester.
 The smaller classes allow for more student discussion and the opportunity to delve deeper into the issues the world faces today.
 The internship provides students the chance to immediately apply what they are learning and offers students greater insight into their future career in the arena of government and global affairs.

 Mason created the Global Problem Solving Fellows Program to prepare a select group of Mason students to address global challenges through a specialized yearlong experience that combines engaging coursework with international intellectuals and opportunities with partner universities across the globe.
 In conjunction with the Students as Scholars program, Mason GPS focuses on training fellows in how to address global problems and proposes creative and innovative solutions through interdisciplinary research.
 Fellows will participate in research workshops and receive guidance through one-on-one mentorship with faculty.
 The program encourages participation in an optional study abroad experience by awarding scholarships to GPS fellows.